amnotafraid/cipher/README.md

 2. FindKey - choose an encrypted file to get a key for, *or* choose a previously used cipher key.
 3. Decode - If there wasn't a file chosen in step 2, choose a file, or enter some text to decode
 4. Finish - decoded text is downloaded or displayed as desired.

+These steps could each use as endpoints the exported function from the file with the step's name.

 The whole thing could benefit from a little MongoDB database on the backend to store some information: